 - Increasing the network capabilities in size optimized package

 - Air, Ground and Maritime mobility management of NIB

-Last Date for Manuscript Submission: 14 June 2020
+Last Date for Manuscript Submission: extended to 18 September 2020

 Authors are encouraged to submit high-quality, original work that has neither appeared in, nor is under consideration by, other journals.Springer offers authors, editors and reviewers of Peer-to-Peer Networking and Applications a web-enabled online manuscript submission and review system.
 Our online system offers authors the ability to track the review process of their manuscript.
 This online system offers easy and straightforward log-in and submission procedures, and supports a wide range of submission file formats.
 Manuscript should be submitted to: http://PPNA.edmgr.com.
 Choose “SI: Network in Box Architecture Networking and Applications” as the article type.